-Election media monitoring of the press consists of qualitative and components.
-The quantitative quantitative component includes the space allocated to the subjects and the tone of coverage.
+Election media monitoring of the press consists of qualitative and quantitative components.
+The quantitative component includes the space allocated to the subjects and the tone of coverage.
 Components of the qualitative monitoring are: balance, accuracy, fact-based coverage, language of the article.